Gebretewodros73/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 ## Usage

-To use any of the JavaScript files, you can run them using Node.js.
-For example:

-$ node 0-rectangle.js

-This will execute the code in the `0-rectangle.js` file and display the output, if any.
+To use the code in this repository, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/0x13-javascript_objects_scopes_closures.git`
+2. Navigate to the repository directory: `cd 0x13-javascript_objects_scopes_closures/main`
+3. Run the JavaScript files using a JavaScript runtime or interpreter such as Node.js: `node <filename.js>`

+Make sure you have Node.js installed on your machine before running the JavaScript files.

 ## Authors